-From "No Memories Hangin' Around," a 1979 duet with Bobby Bare, to her current work as a socially-conscious veteran performer, Rosanne Cash songs have upheld the proud family name of her father, country music legend Johnny Cash.
+From "No Memories Hangin' Around," a 1979 duet with Bobby Bare, to her current work as a socially-conscious veteran performer and American roots icon, Rosanne Cash songs have upheld the proud family name of her father, country music legend Johnny Cash.

 Just as her famous dad went from upbeat Memphis rockabilly to the Man in Black persona, Rosanne started as more of a pop-friendly singer before co-writing the Americana songbook.
 Along the way, work with her ex-husband Rodney Crowell and other producers and songwriting partners have allowed the singer-songwriter to evolve from a new wave-friendly pop performer to a crucial voice among modern traditionalists.

 Think of this more as a primer than a definitive list of Cash's best songs, considering she's been great for over 40 years and shows no signs of stopping.
 This roundup skips great American cover songs off The List, such as Hank Cochran's "She's Got You," Ray Price's "Heartaches By the Number," Merle Haggard's "Silver Wings," Hank Williams' "Take These Chains From My Heart," blues standard "Motherless Children," folk revival standard "500 Miles," expanded Cash family standard "Underneath the Weeping Willow" and famed murder ballad "Long Black Veil."
 Nor does it mention the Tom Petty-penned "Never Be You," the more traditional-sounding "Runaway Train," an '80s country version of the Beatles' "I Don't Want to Spoil the Party" and the upbeat "My Baby Thinks He's a Train," which sounds equal parts Cash and Carter.

 10. "The Way We Make a Broken Heart"